 Adaptations costing £1,000 or less must be provided free of charge by the local authority if they are as agreed as meeting eligible needs.

 Disability equipment

-Specialist disability equipment must be provided free-of-charge by the local authority if it is part of meeting your assessed eligible needs.
+Specialist disability equipment must be provided free-of-charge by the local authority if it agreed as meeting eligible needs.
 See factsheet 42, Disability equipment and home adaptations.

 'Major' adaptations - Disabled Facilities Grant